1noro/fastmind/README.md

 python3 -m pip install -U pygame --user
 ```

-> If you do not have pip installed for python3 in Ubuntu: `sudo apt-get install python3-pip`
+> If you do not have pip installed for python3 in Debian/Ubuntu/Mint: `sudo apt-get install python3-pip`

 #### Another option for Debian/Ubuntu/Mint